A special Debarre-Voisin fourfold: Automorphism group and Picard group

 where~$L$ is positive definite of rank~$3$ and discriminant~$22$ and also even.
 There are two possibilities: either~$L$ is indecomposable, then by \cite[Table 15.6]{conwaysloane} it is unique and is given by

 or~$L$ is decomposable, then it must be the direct sum~$L_{11}\oplus(2)$.
-By comparing discriminant forms and using (1) of \autoref{prop:nikulin}, we may conclude that the isomorphism \autoref{eq:picX6-iso-type} holds for both values of $L$. \end{proof} \begin{remark}\leavevmode \begin{enumerate} \item We determined the sublattice $T$ that is $\bG$-invariant.
-In particular, for a given element $g\in\bG$ of order 11, $T$ is contained in the $g$-invariant sublattice.
-Notice that this is indeed one of the two possibilities listed in \autoref{thm:possible-T}.
+By comparing discriminant forms and using (1) of Proposition~\ref{prop:nikulin}, we may conclude that the isomorphism \eqref{eq:picX6-iso-type} holds for both values of $L$. \end{proof} We next prove the uniqueness of our special Debarre--Voisin fourfold, following the same idea of \cite[Theorem~4.2]{dm}.
+The following general result is important (see \cite[Example~2.5.9, Section~7.4.4]{monthesis} and~\cite[Theorem~A.3]{dm}). \begin{theorem}[Mongardi] Let $X$ be a hyperkähler fourfold of $\KKK^{[2]}$-type that admits a symplectic automorphism~$g$ of order~$11$.
+The Picard rank of such a fourfold is equal to the maximal value $21$.
+There are two possibilities for the~$g$-invariant sublattice $T$ of $H^2(X,\bZ)$

-\item In \cite{dm}, it is shown that for a double EPW sextic with a symplectic birational automorphism of order 11, its transcendental lattice is isomorphic to $(22)^{\oplus 2}$.
-So the special Debarre--Voisin fourfold $X_6^\bsigma$ is not isomorphic to the special double EPW studied in~\cite{dm}.

-\item When $\sigma$ is such that $X_1^\sigma$ admits a unique singular point~$[V_1]$, there is an associated K3 surface $S$ of degree $6$, and the divisor $D$ admits a $\bP^1$-fibration over $S$.
-In the case of $\bsigma$, if the K3 surface associated to one $D_{i,j}$ is still smooth of dimension 2 (which we were not able to prove), then all 55 are isomorphic under the action of $\bG$.
-Moreover, the Picard number of this K3 surface would be the maximal value $20$, and we can obtain its Gram matrix using $\Pic(X_6^\bsigma)$ (in particular, the period of this K3 surface is uniquely determined). \end{enumerate} \end{remark}
+and the $g$-coinvariant sublattice $T^\perp$ is always isomorphic to an explicitly described lattice $\bS$. \end{theorem} Since $\GG$ contains elements of order 11, this states that the lattice $H^\perp$ in our case must be isomorphic to $\bS$ (see Section~\ref{sage:OD} for the Gram matrix).